philipaopoku-ds/philipaopoku-ds/README.md

 - 🔭 I’m currently working on **Credit Card Fraud Detection**

-- 👯 I’m looking to collaborate on **Data Science, AWS and ML Projects**
+- 👯 I’m looking to collaborate on **Data Science, ML Projects and AWS**

 - 📫 How to reach me **opokuphilipa2@gmail.com**